 - Information on where and when asbestos-containing products were made, used, and sold

 - Information on whether manufacturers are still in business or have filed for bankruptcy

 - Known occupational and military asbestos exposure sites

 - Testimonials from other victims of asbestos exposure

-With these resources at their fingertips, asbestos lawyers can usually build a much stronger case than other types of attorneys who don’t specialize in mesothelioma claims.
+With all of these resources at their fingertips, asbestos lawyers can usually build a much stronger case than other types of attorneys who don’t specialize in mesothelioma claims.

 Very rarely is one company responsible for a mesothelioma victim’s asbestos exposure.
 Victims were often exposed to asbestos-containing products from several companies over the course of their lives.
 An asbestos lawyer can help you identify these companies and pursue multiple asbestos claims.

 Experienced asbestos lawyers tend to work at national mesothelioma law firms that manage cases for clients around the country.